kirillgashkov/taskwatch/README.md

 - A line with text "break".
     - Send it to tell `taskwatch` not to take into account the time that passed since the last entry.
-This may be useful when you want to take a break from the test and do other things.
+This may be useful when you want to take a break from tasks and do other things.
 - A line that starts with or ends with asterisks (\*).
     - Send it to amend the last entry.
 Basically, it overrides its timestamp and label with the current ones (asterisks are stripped).